Skip to Content

 A small plunge pool costs somewhere between $10,000 and $15,000.
 This will be around a six feet basin diameter or large enough to fit two or three people.

-When it comes to maintenance, it is generally very easy to clean a plunge pool yourself.
+When it comes to maintenance, it is generally very easy to clean these yourself.
 But if you don’t have the time, professional maintenance starts at $75 per hour.

-You can create your own plunge pool by using one of the available pool design software programs.
-These will allow you to choose your layout and dimensions, then visualize your design.
+You can create your own backyard plans by using one of the available pool design software programs.
+These will allow you to choose your layout and dimensions, and then visualize your design.